The-Node-Forge/loader-kit/docs/api/README.md

 #### 📂 **`docs/docusaurus.config.ts`**

-- remove any instance of /npm-template/ and add your /repo-name/
+- remove any instance of /loader-kit/ and add your /repo-name/
 - Edit baseUrl to match repo name /repo-name/.
-- Edit meta data to matcg your package details, comments left to help
+- Edit meta data to match your package details, comments left to help

 #### 📂 **`docs/docs/`**